 Most notices are valid for one year so can be given up to 12 months before you marry or your civil partnership is registered.

 We encourage you to give notice as soon as possible.
-Currently there must be 15 clear days between giving notice and the date of your marriage or partnership.
-(After 2 March 2015 you must give 28 clear days notice before your marriage or civil partnership, unless you are subject to immigration control in which case it is 70 clear days)
+Currently there must be 28 clear days between giving notice and the date of your marriage or partnership.
+(If you are subject to immigration control this period may be extended to 70 days.)

 You should call your local register office to make an appointment to give notice.